Why Do You Feel Hungry All the Time?

-For starters, eating the same amount of calories can lead to huge differences in the volume of food you eat; 500 calories of strawberries takes up a lot more space than 500 calories of milk chocolate.
+For starters, eating the same number of calories can lead to huge differences in the volume of food you eat; 500 calories of strawberries take up a lot more space than 500 calories of milk chocolate.
 So even if they’re the same number of calories, boiled potatoes will take up a lot more real estate inside your stomach than french fries.

 Fat, Protein, and Fiber

 How much room your food takes up in your stomach doesn’t tell the whole story.
 What your food is made of also makes a big difference in how full it will leave you.
 Fatty foods empty slowly from the stomach, for example, but they are less satisfying than low-fat foods.
 Proteins satisfy much longer than fats, and high-fiber foods are perhaps the most satisfying of all when it comes to sating hunger.

 Seeing and Smelling Tasty Things

 You may not have food on your mind at all, but walking past a popcorn vendor can change that quickly.
 Maybe it’s the smell of buttery popcorn.
 Maybe it’s the sight of those freshly-popped kernels, or the sound of their popping.
 But for some reason you can’t stop thinking about it as your hunger begins to build.